meetecho/simple-whip-client/README.md

-  -t, --token           Authentication Bearer token to use (optional) -A, --audio           GStreamer pipeline to use for audio (optional, required if audio-only) -V, --video           GStreamer pipeline to use for video (optional, required if video-only) -S, --stun-server     STUN server to use, if any (stun://hostname:port) -T, --turn-server     TURN server to use, if any; can be called multiple times (turn(s)://username:password@host:port?transport=[udp,tcp])
+  -t, --token           Authentication Bearer token to use (optional) -A, --audio           GStreamer pipeline to use for audio (optional, required if audio-only) -V, --video           GStreamer pipeline to use for video (optional, required if video-only) -f, --follow-link     Use the Link headers returned by the WHIP server to automatically configure STUN/TURN servers to use (default: false)
+  -S, --stun-server     STUN server to use, if any (stun://hostname:port) -T, --turn-server     TURN server to use, if any; can be called multiple times (turn(s)://username:password@host:port?transport=[udp,tcp])
   -l, --log-level       Logging level (0=disable logging, 7=maximum log level; default: 4)